-Profound (no residual hearing measured or hearing loss unaidable due to very poor speech discrimination or intolerance of amplified sounds or restoration of hearing is not a goal) Personal Remote Microphone Hearing Aid Technology (RM-HAT) only If the affected side is profound in degree, and the ear is unaidable, then RM-HAT alone is an option.
+Profound (no residual hearing measured or lamplified sounds or restoration of hearing is no hearing loss unaidable due to very poor speech discrimination or intolerance of ot a goal) Personal Remote Microphone Hearing Aid Technology (RM-HAT) only If the affected side is profound in degree, and the ear is unaidable, then RM-HAT alone is an option.
 Addresses effects of noise, distance, and reverberation on speech understanding.
 Contralateral routing of sound (CROS) hearing aid and Personal Remote Microphone Hearing Aid Technology (RM-HAT) When there is no expected benefit from fitting amplification to the affected ear, then this option can be considered as there is potential to: improve detection of speech on side with UHL in quiet; improve speech understanding in noise when speech is the dominant signal on the side with PUHL; or reduce speech understanding when noise is the dominant signal on the PUHL side.
 For successful use and to minimize deleterious effects, a child should have the skills needed to use CROS technology in a noisy listening environment, including the ability to: orient their head to avoid a noise source; and manage their location or environment to position themselves such that noise sources are not directed towards the PUHL side.
 The inability to perform these skills has the potential to negatively impact overall speech discrimination.
-As such, consider: CROS and RM-HAT will improve hearing ability in noisy listening situations, especially in preschool and educational settings Bone Conduction Hearing Device (BCHD) on a soft headband.
+As such, consider: the need to avoid occluding the normal hearing ear by providing a large vent or open fitting; or CROS and RM-HAT will improve hearing ability in noisy listening situations, especially in preschool and educational settings Bone Conduction Hearing Device (BCHD) on a soft headband.
 A BCHD coupled to a soft headband would primarily act as a CROS system.
 The literature on the benefits of BCHD on a soft headband is not clear for this purpose.
 Referral to a bone conduction amplification program for exploration may be considered on a case-by-case basis, especially when a conventional CROS hearing aid offers little to no benefit.
 This is typically not recommended as a standard of practice until a child is of school age.